MrFriendCS/MrFriendCS.github.io/README.md

 Before a conditional loop starts, the number of times it will run ***is not*** stated.

 It only runs if the comparison is `True`.
 Each time the code is completed the comparison is checked again.
-If it is still `True` the code is repeated.
+If it is still `True` the code is run again.

 ``` python
 counter = 0